Wupatki National Monument: Climate

 Wupatki has a dry climate, classified by the Köppen climate classification system as a borderline semi-arid climate and arid climate (BSk/BWk).
 Wupatki has cold winters and hot summers.

+Studies have been conducted to compare the climate of Wupatki in the 12th and 13th century, to the 20th century.
+The findings show that there has been very little change to the climate in the last 2,000 years.